 Next I had to decide on colors.
 I already knew that I wanted to do white + the aqua color that I had already painted my office nook, but I had to choose which one would be the base color and which color I would stencil over top.

-Step 3- Draw a straight line down the middle of the wall.
+- Draw a straight line down the middle of the wall to align the stencil.

 I just used painter’s tape to adhere my stencil to the wall.
-Some of the instructions and tutorials I read recommended using a spray adhesive on the back of the stencil as well, but that sounded messy to me, so I used tape by itself, and I didn’t have any trouble.
+Some of the instructions and tutorials I read recommended using a spray adhesive on the back of the stencil as well.
+But that sounded messy to me, so I used tape by itself.
+I didn’t have any trouble.

-Step 6- Use the registration marks to line up the stencil and continue the pattern.
+- Use the registration marks to line up the stencil and continue the pattern on the wall.

-Since I was using very thin coats of paint, they dried quickly, and I didn’t have to wait long in between stencils.
+Since I was using very thin coats of paint, they dried quickly.
+I didn’t have to wait long in between stencils.

-When I got a little further along in my pattern, I was able to alternate the placement of the stencil, which allowed me to go more quickly.
-So, for example, while the paint for the stencil in the above photo was drying, I would remove the stencil and place it beside the top row, roll the paint over that one, and then by the time I was finished with that one, I could move the stencil back down to the bottom and the first stencil I had done was dry and ready to go.
+I also staggered the placement of the stencil, which allowed me to go more quickly.
+So, for example, while the paint for the stencil in the below photo was drying, I would remove the stencil and place it beside the top row.
+I’d roll the paint over that one, and then by the time I was finished there, I could move the stencil back down to the bottom.
+By then, the first stencil I had done was dry and ready to go.

 The main part of the wall was a little time consuming, but the process was pretty straightforward– tape the stencil, paint, move the stencil, paint again, repeat.
 Eventually, though, that easier section was done, and it was time to tackle the edges.

 As I mentioned previously, my stencil came with a smaller piece that was designed to help fill in the gap along the ceiling line.
-I actually ended up trimming down the top of the ceiling stencil by about 1/4″ or so, so that I could place it right up against the ceiling (rather than it rolling up onto the ceiling, making it harder to stencil).
+I actually ended up trimming down the top of the ceiling stencil by about 1/4″ or so.
+This allowed me to place it right up against the ceiling rather than it rolling up onto the ceiling, which would make it harder to stencil.